merative/acd-containers/src/pages/installing/uninstalling-ibm.md

 slug: uninstalling
 toc: true
 ---

-_Note: Refer here for uninstalling instructions for [IBM Annotator for Clinical Data Container Edition](/installing/uninstalling-ibm/)._
+_Note: The following instructions, including the cloudctl command line utility, are for uninstalling IBM Annotator for Clinical Data Container Edition._

-ACD should be uninstalled using the same interface that was used to install.
+IBM Annotator for Clinical Data Container Edition should be uninstalled using the same interface that was used to install.
 The uninstall can be done using either the OpenShift Container Platform web console or the command line.

 The order of the uninstall is important.
 Delete the ACD service instance first, then delete the operator.
 If the operator was installed into all namespaces, ensure all ACD service instances are deleted before deleting the operator.